(In all the measurements below: tbsp - tablespoon

 a glass of water, washed down with at least a further glass of water, taken

-about 20 or so minutes before breakfast, lunch and dinner.
-In the 2003 printing
+about 20 or so minutes before breakfast, lunch and dinner, although since

-of 'Dr Atkins New Diet Revolution' (DANDR), at least the version sold in
+Diet Revolution' (DANDR), at least the version sold in the UK, this topic

-the UK, this topic is discussed by him on pages 75-77 and 136.
-Read also
+is discussed by him on pages 75-77 and 136.
+Read also the 'Rules of Induction'

-the 'Rules of Induction' on pages 122-124, specially paragraph 12. on page
+on pages 122-124, specially paragraph 12. on page 124.

 -